woogieboogie-jl/push-engine-contract/README.md

 The goal is to give you a quick, copy-pasteable starting point for:

 * deploying your own on-chain `DataStreamsFeed` instance,
-* assigning the correct roles, and
+* funding the feed contract with LINK, and
 * pushing fresh price data on-chain via an off-chain **transmitter**.

 > **DYOR!**